 Written formal evaluations of a student's practica performance and areas in need of further improvement are completed at the end of each quarter by the Clinic Supervisor and other Program faculty.
-Practicum I experience extends over 3 quarters.
+The Community Practicum experience extends over 3 quarters.

 Mastery of specific diagnostic, interviewing, report writing, and teaming skills must be evident in order for a student to be recommended for placement in a school or community practicum.
-For students who are not deemed to have expected competencies, the Department Chair and CFSP faculty will develop a probation plan that may include repeated coursework, extended or additional clinic experiences, or other appropriate remedial actions Specific performance expectations, descriptions of expected activities, supervision requirements, and evaluation procedures can be found in the CFSP Clinic Manual.
+Advancement to School Practicum depends on satisfactory Clinic Supervisor performance ratings and the completion of the Continuing Professional Development Plan and Intent to Complete a School Psychology Community Practicum forms which contain individualized professional development goals that are collaboratively developed with the Clinic Supervisor.
+For students who are not deemed ready to move onto the School Practicum experience, the Department Chair and CFSP faculty will develop a probation plan that may include repeated coursework, extended or additional clinic experiences, or other appropriate remedial actions Specific performance expectations, descriptions of expected activities, supervision requirements, and evaluation procedures can be found in the CFSP Clinic Manual.